-Foreign envoys in Manila have extended their condolences and solidarity following a magnitude 6.9 earthquake that struck Bogo City, Cebu.
+Foreign envoys from the European Union, Canada, Australia, and Germany have expressed condolences and solidarity following a magnitude 6.9 earthquake that struck Bogo City, Cebu.

 President Ferdinand "Bongbong" Marcos Jr. has directed government agencies to mobilize and provide immediate assistance to the affected communities.